What Is Optic Nerve Regeneration?

 - Striatech OptoDrum tracked functional visual recovery as a key behavioral outcome, showing that chemogenetic activity-dependent regeneration produces partial but significant functional improvements.

-- Zhang et al. (2025) Nat Commun.Established an intracranial pre-OPN optic tract injury model showing that Pten/Socs3 knockout and CNTF expression promote axonal regeneration and OPN reinnervation; functional recovery of the pupillary light reflex confirmed synaptic reconnection.
+- Zhang et al. (2025) Nat Commun.Established an intracranial pre-OPN optic tract injury model showing that Pten/Socs3 knockout and CNTF expression promote axonal regeneration and OPN reinnervation.
+The study combined OPN reinnervation with ultrastructural, trans-synaptic, electrophysiological, and pupillary-light-reflex evidence supporting functional synaptic reconnection.
 External reference; provides the mechanistic context for why target reinnervation by specific RGC subtypes (ipRGCs) produces measurable functional endpoints – an important benchmark for the field.

 05What Visual Functional Endpoints Should I Use After Optic Nerve Regeneration Interventions, and How Does Optomotor Testing Compare to Other Methods?Audience A - Vision-focused